My Doctor Misdiagnosed Me. Is This Medical Malpractice?

 Finally, individuals must be able to show that a competent doctor in a similar specialty would have otherwise been able to provide an accurate diagnosis to the patient.
 Failure to diagnose is not the only basis for medical malpractice lawsuits.
 Causation is often the most complex area to prove in a medical malpractice case.
 In these cases, the plaintiff must be able to directly prove that, because of this misdiagnosis, serious injury or wrongful death occurred.

-Speak With The Baltimore Medical Malpractice Attorneys at The Law Offices of Evan K. Thalenberg, P.A.
+Speak With The Baltimore Medical Malpractice Attorneys at The Law Office of Evan K. Thalenberg, P.A.
 Medical malpractice cases are extremely overwhelming, frustrating and emotionally taxing for both the harmed patients and their families.
-If you or a loved one suffered or died at the hands of a negligent healthcare provider, the medical malpractice attorneys at The Law Offices of Evan K. Thalenberg, P.A. are here to ensure that your voice is heard and that you receive compensation for your pain and suffering.
+If you or a loved one suffered or died at the hands of a negligent healthcare provider, the medical malpractice attorneys at The Law Office of Evan K. Thalenberg, P.A. are here to ensure that your voice is heard and that you receive compensation for your pain and suffering.
 Many individuals are unaware that misdiagnosis can be used as the primary reasoning behind medical malpractice cases, and in turn, suffer in silence.
-To learn more about how the qualified medical malpractice attorneys at The Law Offices of Evan K. Thalenberg can help you, contact our Baltimore office today.
+To learn more about how the qualified medical malpractice attorneys at The Law Office of Evan K. Thalenberg can help you, contact our Baltimore office today.